Patients

 Day of Surgery

-• For lumbar fusion patients, you will be assisted to turn to either side or your back about every 2-3 hours.
+• Lumbar Fusion Patients: You will be assisted to turn onto either side of your back approximately every 2 to 3 hours.

 • Do not attempt to sit up or get out of bed without assistance.

-• Activity may include dangling at the edge of the bed or sitting up in a chair with the assistance of Nursing Staff or Therapy.
+• Activities may include dangling at the edge of the bed or sitting up in a chair, both with the assistance of Nursing Staff or Therapy.

 Day After Surgery

-• You will be getting up to the bedside toilet with the help of your Nurse or Therapists.
+• You will use the restroom with the help of your Nurse or Therapist.

-• You will be up in the chair.
+• You will spend time up in a chair.

-• You will get up and walk with the help of a Physical Therapist.
-Tubes and Monitors will be discontinued as appropriate.
+• You will walk with the assistance of a Physical Therapist.
+Tubes and monitors will be discontinued as appropriate.

 Nursing Care

-• The monitoring and exercises will be done frequently at first and then gradually decrease over time.
+Our nurses will guide you through coughing, deep breathing, and simple leg exercises to aid recovery.
+These activities will be performed frequently at first and then gradually reduced over time.

 Preventing Blood Clots